Mary Pride: On women's roles and contraception

-In Pride's first book, The Way Home: Beyond Feminism, Back to Reality, she chronicled her journey away from what she argued were feminist and anti-natal ideas of happiness, within which she had lived as an activist before her conversion to conservative evangelical Christianity in 1977.
+In Pride's first book, The Way Home: Beyond Feminism, Back to Reality, she chronicled her journey away from what she argued were feminist and anti-natal ideas of happiness, within which she had lived as an activist before her conversion to fundamentalist Christianity in 1977.
 She described her discovery of happiness surrounding what she felt was the Biblically mandated role of wives and mothers as bearers of children and workers in the home under the authority of a husband.
 Pride argued that such a lifestyle was Biblically required of married Christian women but that most had been unknowingly duped by feminism.
-She meanwhile countered in the book various versions of Christian feminism.
+In her book, she sought to counter various versions of Christian feminism.

 As the basis for her arguments, Pride selected numerous Bible verses from which to lay out what she felt was the Biblical role of women.
-These included verses she saw as containing her ideas of the importance of childbearing and forswearing any form of birth control.
-Pride argued that the mindset that led to use of family planning was a root cause for inadequate influence in the world by the Christian religion.
+These included verses she saw as containing her ideas of the importance of childbearing that rejected all forms of contraception.
+Pride argued that family planning and its mindset was a root cause for inadequate influence in the world by the Christian religion.

-She explained that she believed Christian couples should not attempt to limit the number of children they have or to space them out in any way, writing that God would then take over the family planning: There is an alternative to scheming and plotting how many babies to have and when to have them.
+Pride asserted that Christian couples should not attempt to limit the number of children they bear or to space them out in any way, arguing that God Himself would be sovereign over family planning: There is an alternative to scheming and plotting how many babies to have and when to have them.
 It can be summed up in three little words: trust and obey.
 If God is willing to plan my family for me (and we Christians all do believe that God loves us and has a wonderful plan for our lives), then why should I muddle up his plan with my ideas?
 Only God knows the future.
 Only he knows how much money we will have next year, or when I will reach menopause, or when his Kingdom will desperately need the unique talents of my yet-to-be-conceived son or daughter.
 Why not leave the driving up to him?Pride's rejection of every method of family planning in The Way Home was soon noticed by prominent members of the Couple to Couple League, a Catholic natural family planning (NFP) movement.
 John and Sheila Kippley in their The Art of Natural Family Planning describes how representatives of the organization contacted Pride to express concerns over her position.
 In 1989, Pride in her HELP for Growing Families periodical published portions of the correspondence between the Kippleys' and herself, during which Pride accepted NFP use only for couples who wished to remain healthy until they were ready to use no fertility control at all.
 Sheila Kippley credits the correspondence as the reason why Pride accepted NFP in such circumstances in her sequel, All the Way Home.